Couchers-org/couchers/docs/contributing.md

 * It is their job to make sure the code works and
 * They are there to help you get started and work efficiently

-At the moment, Aapeli is the owner of the [https://github.com/Couchers-org/couchers](Couchers-org/couchers) repository.
+At the moment, Aapeli is the owner of the [Couchers-org/couchers](https://github.com/Couchers-org/couchers) repository.
+As we assemble the frontend team and as the codebase grows, we'll be dividing up different partitions for others!

 <!-- To find the owner of a directory, look for the OWNERS file.
 If it’s not present, look in the parent directory, etc. Continue until you find the owner.